Nijatzz/vision/README.md

 # vision
-Computer vision for identifying types of food
+Computer vision for identifying types of food.
+Run script file with Google Colab.